Thursday, November 24, 2011

 Update on QIP-1 and QIP-2

-I am pleased to announce that the two Qualifying Intellectual Property papers mentioned in an earlier post (QIP-1 and QIP-2) have been accepted for publication with excellent U.S. law reviews as of June 1st.
+I am pleased to announce that the two Qualifying Intellectual Property papers mentioned in an earlier post (QIP-1 and QIP-2) have been accepted for publication with U.S. law reviews as of June 1st.

 QIP-1 is in press with the Boston University Journal of Science and Technology Law.